hoffmben/hoffmben.github.io/aboutme.md

 the occasional walk with my <a href="https://benhoffman.net/cat">cat</a>, and reading.
 <br>
 Backpacking has been my major passion lately.
-I find the resourcefulness (understanding the importance a simple bottlecap can have), and both mental and physical endurance backpacking requires thrilling!
+I find the resourcefulness and both mental and physical endurance backpacking requires thrilling!
 It's provided so many amazing moments and challenges to overcome it's become a major source of personal developmemt and enjoyment.
+One of the most simple and impactful moments was cracking a bottle cap and having to adapt my entire days plans.
 </li>
 <br>
 <li><span class="fa-li"><i class="fa fa-university" aria-hidden="true"></i></span>